boristsr/gdcorner-website/_documentation/rushhour/80-troubleshooting-vehicle-importer.md

 ## The vehicle keeps colliding with the ground during training

 - Ensure you have used an appropriate template.
 Don’t use the 4x4 soft template on a race car for example
 - If the vehicle is particularly low profile you may need to adjust the wheels suspension.
+Some tips:
-    - Open your wheel blueprints and reduce the Rise and Lower
+    - Open your wheel blueprints, `BP_wheel_...`
+    - Reduce the `Suspension Max Raise` and `Suspension Max Drop` values
+    - Increase the `Spring Rate`
+    - Compile and Save the asset
+    - Do this for all wheels

 ## The vehicle has too much body roll